-Reviewed by Bianca Mabute-Louie, Graduate Student, Sociology
+Reviewed by Bianca Mabute-Louie, Department of Sociology

 White Evangelical Racism: The Politics of Morality in America by Anthea Butler, title here, chronicles American evangelicalism’s support for and participation in racist structures in America throughout history.
 Written in a concise and compelling way for wide audiences, Butler re-frames evangelicalism not as a religious group, but as a nationalist political movement whose purpose is to support the hegemony of white Christian men.
 Despite declining numbers, evangelicalism remains a powerful political movement.
 The “white” in white evangelical racism is part of the construction of evangelicalism from the theological to political.
 In the 1970s in particular, the widespread support of white evangelicals for the Republican Party made them not just religiously or culturally white: it made them politically white conservatives in America concerned with keeping the status quo of patriarchy, cultural hegemony, and nationalism.”
 (Butler, 4).